 3. This area was previously 1,570 hectares.
 Under EA (Mod 16) this obligation was reduced to 270 hectares, with the remaining area being taken up by SSD 7142.

-4. Includes all areas of WCPL managed land not contained within other Management Domains as of June 2016 i.e. Peabody pastoral land holdings.
+Woodland Revegetation Areas will be established on the final landform.
+4. Includes areas of WCPL managed land not contained within other Management Domains as of March 2021 i.e. Peabody pastoral land holdings.